kingstonrichard/kingstonrichard.uk/input/posts/2019-11-01-ims-discovery-week-8.md

   - ims-disco-week-8
 ---

+We'll receive copies of all the tender documentation submitted by interested parties early next week.
+Our colleagues in the corporate procurement team are currently carrying out their due diligence on them.
+Once we have them, we will begin our evaluation.

-Next week will see a tender pack delivered to us and the team here in Barnsley will evaluate them.
-Towards the end of the week, we'll meet suppliers and discuss their submissions in more detail.
+Towards the end of the week, we'll then meet suppliers and discuss their submissions in more detail, giving us an opportunity to ask any clarifying questions we might have.

-The invitation for our bid partners to join us at both of those events is open, either to join us on-site here in Barnsley or remotely where we can facilitate it.
+The invitation for our bid partners to join us at both of those events is still open, either to join us on-site here in Barnsley or remotely where we can facilitate it.